ocurrent/current-bench/HACKING.md

 To create a docker volumes you should run:
 ```
-$ docker volume create bench-data
+$ docker volume create current-bench-data
 ```
-You can add the data required to your `bench-data` volume by inspecting the volume and copying the data directly to the path listed in the inspect results.
+You can add the data required to your `current-bench-data` volume by inspecting the volume and copying the data directly to the path listed in the inspect results.
 ```
 $ docker volume inspect
 ```

-The underlying assumption here is that the `make bench` target would know that the dependencies live in the `bench-data` folder inside the container.
+The underlying assumption here is that the `make bench` target would know that the dependencies live in the `current-bench-data` folder inside the container.

 ### Starting the production environment